Cryptoc1/CMS/README.md

 * Minimal dependencies (5) that are installed by default

 ## Testing and Usage
 CMS was built on Ubuntu 14.04 and hasn't been used or tested on any other systems.
-System functions (`os.system('clear')`) swithin the source are written for Linux.
+System functions (`os.system('clear')`) within the source were written with Linux in mind.

 ## What stage is development in?
 CMS is in development, but won't be released for 'professional use'.

 #### Notice
-This project was created with no license in mind by Samuel Steele, [Cryptocosm Developers](http:///www.cryptocosm.x10.bz)
+This project was created with no license in mind by Samuel Steele, [Cryptocosm Developers](http:///www.cryptocosm.x10.bz).